 James and the Giant Peach is one of Dahl’s most prolific stories, and this film adaptation features a beautifully executed stop-motion/live-action hybrid.

-The story goes that young James’ happy life is ruined when his parents are killed by a rhino.
+The story goes that young James’ happy life is ruined when a rhino kills his parents.
 She forces him to live with his two horrible aunts.
 While bravely saving the spider’s life, James witnesses the growth of a giant peach in the garden.
 Once inside, he meets his new friends next to the same spider.
 Together they decided to help him get back to New York.

 In terms of the basic plot structure, there are certainly similarities to The Jungle Book, and the film has some surprisingly fantastic moments.
 It’s the kind of movie that makes you feel acid-boiled, but the result is a hedonistic journey worth taking.

 No list about a little boy growing up in the jungle with animals all around him would be complete without mentioning Tarzan.
-Of course, it’s another classic Disney fairy tale that Disney took over.
+But, of course, it’s another classic Disney fairy tale that Disney took over.

-The story here is pretty simple and revolves around a man named Tarzan who is raised by gorillas in the jungle.
-But as he grows older, he must determine his true place when he discovers that he is not really a monkey, but a human.
+The story here is pretty simple and revolves around a man named Tarzan, who gorillas raise in the jungle.
+But as he grows older, he must determine his true place when he discovers that he is not really a monkey but a human.

 It’s one of the last Disney films from before the turn of the millennium, and it’s also a good one to end with.

 The story of Robin Hood stealing from the rich to give to the poor has been told for generations.
-Not surprisingly, Disney’s animation department, known for turning folk tales into rich and vivid stories, put their own spin on it.
+So not surprisingly, Disney’s animation department, known for turning folk tales into rich and vivid stories, put their own spin on it.
 The result is one of Robin Hood’s best readings.

-With many different animals as characters, this creative interpretation makes for fun and romantic encounters, as our Sherwood Forest hero is portrayed as a wily fox.
+This creative interpretation makes for fun, and romantic encounters with many different animals as characters, as our Sherwood Forest hero, is portrayed as a wily fox.
 He joins forces with a bevy of colorful characters to thwart and outwit the greed of Prince John (represented here in the form of a lion).

 It’s a fun and lively pastime that makes good use of its power themes and hierarchical rules.

 We’ll always be best friends, forever and ever, right?
 This seemingly innocent dialogue comes from the mouth of a little fox named Todd, who happens to grow up with a puppy named Copper.
-When Copper becomes an adult hunting dog, their unconventional friendship is put to the test, bringing them both to the brink of disaster.
+However, when Copper becomes an adult hunting dog, their unconventional friendship is tested, bringing them both to the brink of disaster.

-What is particularly impressive in Fox and the Hound is the way he plays with these contradictions between the fates of the two animals, while keeping their friendship at the center of the story.
+What is particularly impressive in Fox and the Hound is how he plays with these contradictions between the fates of the two animals while keeping their friendship at the center of the story.

 Copper’s owner is a bitter and angry man who turns his dog into a cold and heartless killing machine, while Tod’s gentle owner is the exact opposite.
-But because of that, the bond of friendship between the two is never completely broken, and that’s what really makes this film special.
+But because of that, the bond of friendship between the two is never completely broken, which really makes this film special.